mwall-dev/block_dungeon/README.md

 Select "Workspace" and select the "lib" folder.
 Click "OK".
 Click "Apply and Close".

 Game is ready to run.
 Hit green play button!

+## Game Instructions
+The aim of the game is simple; push all stone blocks onto the blue tiles to complete the level.
+### Undo